daveboster/daveboster.github.io/_posts/2023-05-02-healthcare-technolgy-lessons-yet-to-be-learned.md

 That statement should make any leader, developer, or participant in software development projects pause.

-This offers a cautionary tale, or possible anti-pattern perspective, which has potential application in software leadership, such as practicing post-mortem analysis, “what would you do?” discussions, and “what biases might be at play?” thought exercises.
+It's a cautionary tale, maybe even an anti-pattern, but it's also a great opportunity to spark discussion, learning, and practice HugOps.
+Practicing external post-mortem analysis, discussions on bias, searching for "bright spots", and correlating to other similar situations.

 There’s a similar tale almost a decade before this with the situation around software development practices and the creation of the US Healthcare.gov website.